The 2024/25 Core Surgical Training CT1 and Improving Surgical Training ST1 National Selection portfolio scoring process is described in detail below.

 This document will provide details of the domains, indicators of achievements and the descriptors and mandatory evidence required to be submitted to award points in each domain.

-- At time of application, all candidates will be required to complete a index page (example in appendix) outlining their achievements in various domains.
+• All candidates will be required to complete an index page (example in appendix) outlining their achievements in various domains, when invited to do so.
 This is mandatory and candidates will be unable to submit their application without completing this.
 The score acts as a guide for assessors during the portfolio station – it outlines what the candidate thinks they have achieved, and what category of evidence they have uploaded in each domain.
 Assessors will review the evidence, then ask candidates some questions about their portfolio and then allocate a final score

 Guidance for permissable evidence / achievements